Florian-Barthel/splatviz/README.md

 at the same time comparing them side by side or in a splitscreen view.
 Lastly, you can also save renderings, ply files of the current scene and even videos of a 360° rotation around the scene.

+See some example editings in this video: https://www.youtube.com/watch?v=AJGSa_wnZS8&ab_channel=FlorianBarthel

 </div>
 <img src="images/teaser.png">